 You may be asking how to keep track of all the expenses for your LLC property unit and the quick answer is that you can hire an accountant.
-Which will be the most expensive way of doing it but will also save you the most time and frustration when it comes to paying taxes or claiming expenses within your rental property business.
+Hiring an accountant is the most expensive way of doing it but will also save you the most time and frustration when it comes to paying taxes or claiming expenses within your rental property business.

-Another great and affordable solution is to use an accounting software that you can use on your computer, phone or tablet.
-One that comes highly recommended in the online business world is Quickbooks and has overall the best ratings in the industry and some of the best customer service and tutorials so you can learn exactly how to use the software in step by step form with text and video walkthroughs.
-You can take a look at Quickbooks here
+Another great and affordable solution is to use accounting software that you can use on your computer, phone or tablet.
+One that comes highly recommended in the online business world is Quickbooks and has overall the best ratings in the industry and some of the best customer service and tutorials so you can learn exactly how to use the software in step-by-step form with text and video walkthroughs.

 The Perfect Time To Create An LLC

 You may be asking yourself at what point do I create an LLC for my property rental?
 Is it better to create an LLC before I buy my rental property/properties or after I buy it?
 The quick answer is that you will be able to take full advantage of all these LLC perks no matter when you create your LLC, however with that being said, we always recommend that you create an LLC for your property unit before you make your purchase of the property.
 This is because if you form your LLC after you make your purchase then there will be much more additional steps that you will need to complete in order to get your LLC all set up.
 Let’s dive into some of the additional steps you would need to take if you created your LLC after buying your property unit.